Kooperlol/Blockify/README.md

-Ever wondered how servers like FadeCloud or AkumaMC do private farming and mines?
+Ever wondered how servers like FadeCloud or AkumaMC do private farms and mines?
 Well, let Blockify take care of it for you!
 Blockify is a public library that can manage and create client-sided blocks.

 Currently, Blockify is in Alpha so there are no releases or proper documentation.